 The Guardians Kaitiaki of the Alexander Turnbull Library were established under the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003.
 The Act requires the Guardians Kaitiaki to provide assurance to the people of New Zealand that:

 - the collections of the Alexander Turnbull Library are held in perpetuity

-- that they are preserved, protected, developed and made accessible for all the people of New Zealand in a manner consistent with their status as documentary heritage and taonga
+- they are preserved, protected, developed and made accessible for all the people of New Zealand in a manner consistent with their status as documentary heritage and taonga

-- that the character of the services distinguishing the Alexander Turnbull Library as a research library are maintained.
+- the character of the services distinguishing the Alexander Turnbull Library as a research library are maintained.

 The Guardians Kaitiaki also give advice on all matters relating to the collections and services of the Alexander Turnbull Library to the Minister Responsible for the National Library.

 Members are appointed to the Guardians Kaitiaki for a range of skills relating to mātauranga Māori (Māori knowledge), libraries, access and preservation issues, and historical research.